 You can pick the intact ones off the ground, perhaps shaking a branch with a long stick to encourage some nice ones to fall.

-With a pocket full of acorns, one could pop them in the ground around the place as one walked, single-handedly causing who knows how many 500-year-old oaks to appear a mere 500 years later.
+With a pocket full of acorns, one could pop them in the ground around the place as one strolled, single-handedly causing who knows how many 500-year-old oaks to appear a mere 500 years later.

 One of our patrons, Owen Humphrys, planted some acres of oak forest* that way in the Cotswolds; we don’t have photographs yet, so here is a military band homecoming parade with rousing bagpipes to give you the feel of it.